James Ellroy: Public life and views

 In media appearances, Ellroy has adopted an outsized, stylized public persona of hard-boiled nihilism and self-reflexive subversiveness.
 He frequently begins public appearances with a monologue such as:

 Good evening peepers, prowlers, pederasts, panty-sniffers, punks and pimps.
 I'm James Ellroy, the demon dog with the hog-log, the foul owl with the death growl, the white knight of the far right, and the slick trick with the donkey dick.
 I'm the author of 16 books, masterpieces all; they precede all my future masterpieces.
 These books will leave you reamed, steamed and drycleaned, tie-dyed, swept to the side, true-blued, tattooed and bah fongooed.
 These are books for the whole fuckin' family, if the name of your family is Manson.

 Another aspect of his public persona involves an almost comically grand assessment of his work and his place in literature.
 For example, he told The New York Times: "I am a master of fiction.
 I am also the greatest crime novelist who ever lived.
 I am to the crime novel in specific what Tolstoy is to the Russian novel and what Beethoven is to music."

 Structurally, several of Ellroy's books, such as The Big Nowhere, L.A.
 Confidential, American Tabloid, and The Cold Six Thousand, have three disparate points of view through different characters, with chapters alternating between them.
 Starting with The Black Dahlia, Ellroy's novels have mostly been historical dramas about the relationship between corruption and law enforcement.

 A predominant theme of Ellroy's work is the myth of "closure".
 "Closure is bullshit", Ellroy often remarks, "and I would love to find the man who invented closure and shove a giant closure plaque up his ass."
 In his works characters often die or vanish quickly before otherwise traditional closure points in order to capitalize this idea.

-Ellroy has claimed that he is done writing noir crime novels.
+In 2017, Ellroy claimed that he is done writing noir crime novels.
 "I write big political books now," he says.
 "I want to write about LA exclusively for the rest of my career.
 I don't know where and when."

 On April 29, 2015, Ellroy and Lois Duncan were the Grandmasters at the 2015 Edgar Awards.